PurpleKingdomGames/tyrian/examples/http/README.md

-# scalm counter example
+# scalm http example

-This is a minimal working project setup to run the counter example.
+This is an example of how to do HTTP requests with scalm.
+The example is a port from the [elm HTTP example](http://elm-lang.org/examples/http).

 To compile the program run